-Bullying: Warning Signs, How to Respond, and Ways to Empower Your Child
+Bullying: Warning Signs, How to Respond, & Ways to Empower Your Child

 In recent years, our country has seen a significant rise in concerns about bullying, with a particular emphasis on cyberbullying.
-October is National Bullying Prevention Month, and in this week’s post, we’ll examine some signs that your child might be experiencing bullying, as well as offer some tools and trips to resolve and even prevent it.
+October is National Bullying Prevention Month, and we're here to examine some signs that your child might be experiencing bullying, as well as offer some tools and trips to resolve and even prevent it.
+Special thanks to our school counselors for providing insights for this blog post!

 For many parents, schoolyard days included shouts of laughter, running around, and a well-earned break amidst a day of learning.